-- 1. Revert to a more standard organisation of the branchs. devel_anabatic is closed and we go on with master (stable version) and devel. - 2.
-Make Katana the default global & detailed router.
-Put Knik & Kite in the obsolete menues. - 3.
-Finally make uses of PYQT4 widgets.
+- 1. Reverts to a more standard organisation of the branches. devel_anabatic is closed and we go on with master (stable version) and devel. - 2.
+Makes KATANA the default global & detailed router.
+Put KNIK & KITE in the obsolete menus. - 3.
+Finally makes use of PYQT4 widgets.
 Seems to integrate without problems with the CORIOLIS own QT widget.
-The drawback is that to build against QT 5 needs to adjustement from the user. - 4.
+The drawback is that to build against QT 5 needs adjustement from the user. - 4.
 Improved support for whole chip management.
 The outer part of the chip containing the pad is decoupled from the core.
-This allow to cleanly separate real pads from the foundry from a symbolic core.
-But this does not preclude other combinations as fully symbolic or fully real. - To perform the separation an intermediate hierarchical level corona between chip and core has been introduced.
+This allows to cleanly separate real pads from the foundry from a symbolic core.
+But this does not preclude other combinations as fully symbolic or fully real.

+To perform the separation, an intermediate hierarchical level corona between chip and core has been introduced.